-The Executive Vice President and Chancellor (Indianapolis) provides supervision and academic leadership at IUPUI on behalf of the President, participating also in central planning and related functions of the President's Office.
-Ranking second to the Chancellor in the IUPUI administrative structure is the Executive Vice Chancellor and Dean of the Faculties.
+The Executive Vice President and Chancellor (Indianapolis) provides supervision and executive leadership at IUPUI on behalf of the President, participating also in central planning and related functions of the President's Office.
+Ranking second to the Chancellor in the IUPUI administrative structure is the Executive Vice Chancellor and Dean of the Faculties who provides academic leadership for the campus.